JeePeeTee/XafPasswordReset/README.md

 ## Features ToDo

 - [ ] Instead of emailing a temp password to the user, email a link to a page where the user can reset their password.
+- [ ] When database is accessed via our endpoint the db-updater kicks in and updates the database schema without a assigned tentantName.
+This constructs new tenants into the separated tenant databases.
+See the code on Updater.cs line 36-42.
+Is there a way to switch tenant in code?
 - [ ] Add delight to the experience when all tasks are complete :tada: